rugbyprof/2143-Object-Oriented-Programming/Assignments/Exam_02/README.md

 ### 6. Which of the following can be overloaded in C++?

 - Constructors
+- Destructors
 - Operators
-- Functions with different parameter lists
+- Functions
+- Methods

-- Etc. 4.
-What concept means “determine at runtime what method to invoke”?
-5. What is the one thing that is necessary for run-time polymorphism to happen?
-6. What is static (compile-time) polymorphism, and how do you implement it in C++?
-7. What is operator overloading?
+1. What concept means “determine at runtime what method to invoke”?
+2. What is the one thing that is necessary for run-time polymorphism to happen?
+3. What is static (compile-time) polymorphism, and how do you implement it in C++?
+4. What is operator overloading?
 Give an example of how you might overload + or <<.
-8. What is the output of the following code snippet, and what concept is it demonstrating?
+5. ~What is the output of the following code snippet, and what concept is it demonstrating?~ (Dynamic Polymorphism)

 ```cpp
 class Animals {